nuts-foundation/nuts-node/docs/pages/deployment/monitoring.rst

 ------

 The status endpoint check that the service has been started.
 It can be used as a ``readiness probe``.
-It does not provide any information on the individual engines running as part of the executable.
+It does not provide any information on the individual modules running as part of the executable.
 The main goal of the service is to give a YES/NO answer for if the service is running:

 .. code-block:: text